TRANSP integrated modeling code for interpretive and predictive analysis of tokamak plasmas: Equilibrium

 discretized on a $(\xi,\theta)$ grid, and then iteratively adjusts this solution, changing $q_{edge}$ to match the total plasma current with $F$ as a boundary condition until the residual average Grad-Shafranov error is small.
 Some user-accessible controls for TEQ are listed in Table~\ref{tab:teqcontrols}.
 Output quantities for plotting include the achieved average G-S error \verb+GSERROR+ and the TEQ residual \verb+TEQRESID+.

-TEQ requires an existing inverse equilibrium solution for a given device as an initial guess for its calculation; nearly 40 devices are currently supported, and new ones are regularly added by the TRANSP developers in response to user requests.
+TEQ requires an existing inverse equilibrium solution for a given device as an initial guess for its calculation{\mc{, $i.e.$, one providing $R$ and $Z$ as functions of poloidal angle and minor radius}}.
+Nearly 40 devices are currently supported, and new ones are regularly added by the TRANSP developers in response to user requests.